Wo Long: Fallen Dynasty

+who battles historical characters and Chinese mythological creatures corrupted by demonic qi.
+The game received generally favorable reviews with praise for its combat system and sold over 1 million units by April 2023.

 Gameplay

 Wo Long: Fallen Dynasty is an action role-playing video game.
 At the beginning of the game, players can create and customize their own player avatar, and choose from one of five "phases".
-The game offers two options for closed range attacks.
+The game offers two options for close-range attacks.
 To succeed in combat, players are required to deflect attacks using their melee weapons, as this will create opportunities for them to counter an opponent's attacks.
 Each enemy has a "Morale rank", which indicates how challenging the combat encounter will be.
 More difficult enemies would drop more valuable loot.
 As the players perform close-ranged attacks, their spirit gauge will gradually fill.
 Eventually, players can unleash "spirit attacks", allowing them to use special combat moves or cast elemental spells.
 Players can also choose from one of five "Divine Beasts" including the Qilin, Baihu, Qinglong, Zhuque and Xuanwu.
 These beasts can assist players during combat, or provide passive perks to players through "Divine Beast Resonance".

 Like Nioh, the game is largely linear.
 As players progress in the game, they will encounter Battle Flags scattered throughout the world.
 Players can use them to save their game, or use "Genuine Qi", the game's form of experience, to upgrade their characters and unlock new abilities.
 Unlike the Nioh series, Wo Long has a jump button, which further facilitates exploration and combat.
-The game also features a cooperative multiplayer mode, in which players can summon a friend to help out during combat.
+The game also features a cooperative multiplayer mode, in which players can summon a friend to help during combat.